 What are the key differences between each program, and how do you determine which is right for you?
 Here’s what you need to know.

-IDR plan basics: Minimum required payments and years of repayment
+Income-driven repayment plan basics: Minimum required payments and years of repayment

-Income-Based Repayment (IBR) | 10% to 15% | 20 or 25 years |
+Income-Based Repayment (IBR)10% to 15%20 or 25 years

-Pay As You Earn (PAYE) | 10% | 20 years |
+Pay As You Earn (PAYE)10%20 years

-PAYE vs. REPAYE: What’s the difference?
+PAYE vs. SAVE: What's the difference?

-In comparison, under the IDR plan, your monthly student loan payments will be 10% to 15% of your discretionary income, depending on when you took your loans out.
+In comparison, under the IBR plan, your monthly student loan payments will be 10% to 15% of your discretionary income, depending on when you took your loans out.
 Depending on your loan disbursement date, IBR forgiveness can be achieved after 20 to 25 years.

 Note that there’s an additional repayment plan: Income-Contingent Repayment (ICR).
 This plan’s payments are based on the lesser of either 20% of your discretionary income or what you’d pay with fixed payments over 12 years.
 ICR forgiveness requires 25 years of payment.